Is Your Vision Suffering from Cataracts?

 Many years ago, I had Lasik or Radial Keratotomy (RK).
 Can this affect my cataract surgery?

 Lasik and RK both work by changing the shape of the cornea.
-This can make selecting the lens implant for you more difficult.
+This can make selecting the lens implant for you more difficult, however, the results are still very good.

 Can I have laser assisted cataract surgery if I’ve had Lasik or RK?